Steve's Gastronomic Home Page

 Tom yum with Thai tea

-Tom Yum comes in a hot pot with a choice of meats, and I thought was a good representation of this type of Thai soup.
+Tom Yum from the dinner menu comes in a hot pot with a choice of meats, and I thought was a good representation of this type of Thai soup.
 This may not be as filling as some of the noodle dishes, but it comes with a bowl of rice to provide more substance.
+This is one of the most flavorful dishes I have had at Lai Thai, and I think reinforces my belief that the best dishes here are the ones that do not involve a curry.

-The Thai Tea was equally impressive, if not more so, compared to many I have found in Thai restaurants.
+The Thai Tea was equally impressive, if not more so, than most that I have found in Thai restaurants.
 Cream was poured into the top of the glass, and stirring it with a straw spread it evenly throughout the drink.
 I know it is the "real thing" when it begins to separate if you leave it sitting for a while.

-The problem with many Thai restaurants is that I have to find out what they do best, and I will probably not like the same things at every restaurant.
-I do not know if I have discovered the best dishes at Lai Thai, but the basil dishes do not seem to be a bad start.
+Thai restaurants seem to have such large and varied menus that it is hard to find out what they do best, and the best dishes are not the same at every restaurant.
+I do not know if I have discovered the best that Lai Thai has to offer, but the basil dishes seem to be a good start.

 Go to Index